Skip to content

 Full-frame replacement

-Full-frame replacement removes the existing window entirely back to the rough opening, then installs a new window with new flashing, new trim, and new finish detail.
-More labor, more material, more disruption — and the only correct call when existing frames are failing, water damage is present in the opening, or you want to change window size or proportions.
+Full-frame removal strips the existing window all the way back to the rough opening, then installs a new window with fresh flashing, new trim, and new finish detail.
+It's more labor, more material, and more disruptive — but it's the only correct method when frames are deteriorated or rotted, when there's water damage in the opening, when framing has moved, or when you want to change a window's size or shape.
+Crucially, it's the only method that lets the installer inspect and re-flash the rough opening, which is why it's the right answer wherever the existing opening's integrity is in doubt.
+You can verify any installer's standing at CSLB before this kind of invasive work.

 Window install methods compared